 After a hiatus from performing and recording, Afton wrote, composed, and sang all of the songs contained in Petronius' Last Meal.
 This was recorded in 2008 with the likes of Charlie Rauh, Craig Schenker, and Dan Seymour.
 Alcohol, academia, the quest for a better mix and a perfect album cover, and a voyage across the country to live in Washington for a few years kept this project on hold for over a decade.
 Finally, after a dozen or so years, the project was released in the Summer of 2020.
 Dark, tense, and moody was the flavor of the 2020 summer season, and the EP along with its two singles "Slingshots" and "Interrogations" fit the season too perfectly.

 Afton used the momentum of Petronius' Last Meal and the tension of the pandemic and surrounding climate to fuel his creativity again.
 And his upcoming release Kings for Sale is the product of that.
 The new record defies genres while still being distinctly Afton.
-The new record, slated to be released in June of 2021, was produced by Oz Fritz (Bill Laswell, Tom Waits, The Ramones, Bob Marley, Ginger Baker and many others) and featuring an enviable assortment of great musicians, including but not limited to Cary Hudson (Blue Mountain, Taylor Street Grocery Band), Daniel Seymour (David Olney, Tommy Womack), Adam "Ditch" Kurtz (Great Peacock, Carrus and Kurtz), Ben Babylon (SpoBro, Sir Please), Laura Rabell, Kristen Englenz, Blaise Hearn, Rebecca Weiner Tompkins, and several more.
+Kings For Sale, released in June of 2021, was produced by Oz Fritz (Bill Laswell, Tom Waits, The Ramones, Bob Marley, Ginger Baker and many others) and featured an enviable assortment of great musicians, including but not limited to Cary Hudson (Blue Mountain, Taylor Street Grocery Band), Daniel Seymour (David Olney, Tommy Womack), Adam "Ditch" Kurtz (Great Peacock, Sarah Shook & The Disarmers, Joshua Ray Walker), Ben Babylon (SpoBro, Sir Please), Laura Rabell, Kristen Englenz, Blaise Hearn, Rebecca Weiner Tompkins, and several more.